 I regularly attend seminars, research, and training all over the world.
 I love to incorporate new methods and therapies into my Practice.

 I have been in practice for over 20 years at first in downtown Toronto and now all over the world through Skype, FaceTime and other online platforms treating adults, children, and pets.

-I am a Registered member of the Society of Homeopaths (RSHom) in England, an Associate Member of the North American Society of Homeopaths (NASH), a Member of the Holistic Chamber of Commerce (HCC) and the International Association of Attunement Practitioners (IAAP).
+I am a Registered member of the Society of Homeopaths (RSHom) in England, an Associate Member of the North American Society of Homeopaths (NASH), a Member of the Holistic Chamber of Commerce (HCC) and of the International Association of Attunement Practitioners (IAAP).